trifectatechfoundation/trifectatech-website/content/projects/zlib-rs.md

 ]
 +++

-zlib is a widely-used compression library, used primarily on the web to provide gzip compression.

-Zlib-rs provides excellent performance while introducing memory safety.
-It is part of our Data compression initiative.
+zlib-rs is an implementation of the widely-used compression library zlib in Rust.
+It  provides excellent performance while introducing memory safety.
+It is part of our [Data compression initiative](/initiatives/data-compression/).

-### What We've Done
+### About

 The initial development of `zlib-rs` was started and funded by [Prossimo](https://www.memorysafety.org/initiative/zlib/) and [Tweede golf](https://tweedegolf.nl/en).

-In April 2024, an early release of zlib-rs was [integrated in flate2](https://github.com/rust-lang/flate2-rs/releases/tag/1.0.29).
-In Nov 2024 an audit by [ISRG](https://www.abetterinternet.org/) was succesfully completed, and optimizations for Webassembly were included in a [new release](https://github.com/trifectatechfoundation/zlib-rs/releases).
+In 2024, an early release of zlib-rs was [integrated in flate2](https://github.com/rust-lang/flate2-rs/releases/tag/1.0.29) and an audit by [ISRG](https://www.abetterinternet.org/) was succesfully completed.
+Optimizations for Webassembly were included.

 During 2025, zlib-rs was adopted [by many projects](https://github.com/trifectatechfoundation/zlib-rs/network/dependents) and we achieved our goal of on-par performance, see [/blog/zlib-rs-is-faster-than-c/](https://trifectatech.org/blog/zlib-rs-is-faster-than-c/).